-Next, we will first introduce the research background of self-improving AI systems and consciousness.
-Meanwhile, we will also briefly demonstrate how the selfprogramming system can solve these two problems.
+Next, we will first introduce the research background of consciousness and briefly demonstrate our solution.
 Then, in the second chapter, we will detail the runtime framework of the self-programming system, including its basic setting, runtime environment, and learning mechanism.
+Moreover, we will detail the relationship between consciousness and the self-programming system.